 This simple Chilli Tofu recipe has to be one of my favourite ways to cook with tofu.
 It transforms the humble ingredient into something exciting and creates an explosion of flavours.
 It’s ideal for people who love crispy tofu but also great for the people who like a softer texture – because the tofu is coated in a delicious spice-infused batter, it’s crispy on the outside but retains the soft texture inside.
 Perfect!

 Although tofu is traditionally widely used in Japanese and Chinese cuisines, for this dish I was inspired by an Indo-Chinese recipe for Chilli Paneer.
 If you haven’t heard of Indo-Chinese food before, I’m not surprised – it’s a cuisine wildly popular in India but relatively unknown elsewhere.
 It incorporates traditional Chinese flavours and cooking techniques into Indian food with delicious results.
-I thought it would be incredible to veganize this dish, as tofu goes incredibly well with East-Asian flavours.
-I used my incredibly easy homemade tofu for this recipe, but you can use store-bought too.
-The result was astounding.
+Since tofu has been a traditional ingredient in East-Asian cooking for centuries, I thought it would make a perfect companion for this dish – and I was right!
+The added benefit is that it’s vegan and delicious.

 In this recipe both the batter that coats the tofu and the sauce itself are heavily flavoured.
 The batter is light but crunchy and perfectly clings to the tofu, creating a sublime crisp.
 Flecks of black pepper and red chilli powder mixed through the batter give a sharp, fierce spice.
 And then the sauce – it’s sticky, clinging to every crispy bit of batter and coating it with flavour.
 Fresh minced ginger, garlic and red chillis combine with sauces perfectly caramelized to glossy perfection.
 Sesame seeds, julienne ginger and sliced spring onions flirtatiously sprinkled on top complete the dish.

 Because the batter is made with rice flour and cornflour, it’s entirely free of gluten and makes for the lightest, crispiest batter you’ll ever taste.
-Do be careful to check the soy sauce ingredients for Gluten though, as some brands contain wheat.
-Also be sure to check the ingredients in your Chilli Sauce.
+You will have to use Tamari or a Gluten Free Soy Sauce, as the usual brands aren’t usually Gluten Free.
+Also make sure to double check your Chilli Sauce as although most are gluten free, it is always best to check.

 - 2 tbsp Rice Flour